 Alimony and child support income can be used if and only if the alimony and child support will be continued for the next three years and you can provide documentation.

-Many mortgage borrowers who had substantial one time losses on their income tax returns can have those one time losses exempt from qualified income.
+Many borrowers who had substantial one time losses on their income tax returns can have those one-time losses exempt from qualified income.

-- Other instances of where we can exempt huge write offs and losses on tax returns is when the mortgage borrower has closed out the business by closing out the LLC or S-Corp
+- Other instances of where we can exempt huge write-offs and losses on tax returns are when the mortgage borrower has closed out the business by closing out the LLC or S-Corp